 What do lactic acid bacteria do exactly?

-While yeast bacteria ferment sugars into ethanol, according to the Textbook of Bacteriology, lactic acid bacteria ferment sugars into lactic acid.
+While yeast bacteria ferment sugars into ethanol, lactic acid bacteria ferment sugars into lactic acid.
 This process inhibits growth of other bacteria that may cause food to spoil.
 As a result, these food items retain most of their composition, preserved with a distinctive taste.
+(4)

 Lactic acid bacteria are used for fermenting kimchi and sauerkraut, pickled cucumbers, miso and tempeh.
 They also buddy up with yeast bacteria to ferment wine and put the sour in sourdough bread (see our article on Is Bread Vegan? for more on which loaves you can still enjoy!).